 Imagine a steam train without a locomotive — one where there is seemingly no form of propulsion save the telltale hint of a wisp of steam from the roof.

-Such were the GWR steam rail motors — essentially light steam engines built into the passenger carriage, and used for a short while as a way of offering cheaper more frequent services along lower traffic railway lines.
+Such was the GWR steam rail motors — essentially light steam engines built into the passenger carriage, and used for a short while as a way of offering cheaper more frequent services along lower-traffic railway lines.